Beauty boom: L'Oreal sales rebound after lockdowns ease

 Asked about a potential “wellness” boom, as people took care of themselves during coronavirus lockdowns, he added however that this had not been a major factor in the active cosmetics growth.

-Agon said that L'Oreal had also outperformed rivals in the key Chinese market, where it has a strong presence, echoing improving demand in Asia noted by luxury goods makers such as Hermes HMRS.PA and Louis Vuitton LVMH.PA.
+Agon said that L’Oreal had also outperformed rivals in the key Chinese market, where it has a strong presence, echoing improving demand in Asia noted by luxury goods makers such as Hermes and Louis Vuitton.

 “The fact that Chinese consumers do not travel anymore is a pity for travel retail but a bonanza for the business we do in China,” Agon said.